globallightingdata/website/docs/tools-dev/l3d-editor.md

 ## Light Emitting Objects (LEO)

-The models imported, placed and oriented up to this point now contain the geometric information for a luminaire.
-For lighting calculation, it is now necessary to determine **which surfaces are luminous and therefore emit light**.
-This is done using so-called Light Emitting Objects.
+Up to this point, the models imported, placed and oriented contain the geometric information for a luminaire now.
+For lighting calculation however, it is now necessary to determine **which surfaces are luminous and therefore emit light**.
+This is done using so-called **L**ight **E**mitting **O**bjects.
 Or LEO for short.
-After all, they are also the geometric connectors to the [`Emitter`](/docs/structure/emitters.md) elements in the GLDF.
+After all, they are also the geometric connectors to the [`Emitter`](/docs/structure/emitters.md) XML elements in the GLDF.
 The assignment of LEOs in the L3D model and the emitters in the GLDF is done via **unique identifiers**.

-### Create a LEO
+### Creating a LEO

 As with many functionalities in the L3D Editor, there are different ways to add a LEO to the luminaire model.
 One is to **drag & drop the LEO onto the corresponding geometry** in the CAD area.
 The model becomes highlighted in the scene and the LEO is hierarchically attached to the geometry: